puppetlabs/puppetdb/documentation/api/query/v4/factsets.markdown

 * `environment` (string): the environment associated with the fact
 * `timestamp` (string): the most recent time of fact submission from the associated certname
+* `producer-timestamp` (string): the most recent time of fact submission for the relevant certname from the master.
+Generation of this field will be pushed back to the agent in a later release, so it should not be relied on in its current form (use the `timestamp` field instead.)

 ### Response Format